michiganrobotics/mbot/docs/hardware/classic/assembly/mbot-classic-bottom-plate.md

 | Motor Mount (3D printed) |2|
 | M2.5 threaded inserts    |8|

+1. If the two holes at the bottom of the motor mount don’t have threaded inserts, you’ll need to install them yourself.
+Here’s how:
-1. Insert the threaded inserts into the motor mount's bottom plate, you need soldering iron for this to heat up the inserts.
+    1. Heat the inserts with a soldering iron until they’re warm enough to melt into the plastic.
+    2. Push the heated inserts into the holes until they sit flush.
+Allow them to cool and solidify before proceeding.
 2. Assemble them as illustrated in the images below.
 When attaching the mount to the bottom plate, ensure that the slot faces inward.

 <div class="popup-gallery">